openhab/openhab-docs/developers/bindings/index.md

 ### Properties

 _Things_ can have properties.
-If you would like to add meta data to your thing, e.g. the vendor of the thing, then you can define your own thing properties by simply adding them to the thing type definition.
+If you would like to add metadata to your thing, e.g. the vendor of the thing, then you can define your own thing properties by simply adding them to the thing type definition.
 The properties section [here](thing-xml.html#properties) explains how to specify such properties.

 To retrieve the properties one can call the operation `getProperties` of the corresponding `org.openhab.core.thing.type.ThingType` instance.